Fine Needle Aspiration

 Serious complications after fine needle aspiration are rare.
 Minor bleeding under the skin at the biopsy site can occur.
 This can result in a tender, swollen area called a hematoma.

-Infection at the biopsy site is rare since sterile techniques and equipment are used for all fine needle aspirations.
+Infection at the biopsy site is rare, because sterile techniques and equipment are used for all fine needle aspirations.

 The risk of complications from fine needle aspiration during endoscopy is slightly higher.
 But it is still quite low for most people.